caijun/res4flu/README.md

   - [1918-1919 Influenza Pandemic Mortality in England and Wales](https://beta.ukdataservice.ac.uk/datacatalogue/studies/study?id=4350):
-    this dataset can be used for reproducing results from several studies that investigated the spatio-temproal spread of 1918-1919 influenza pandemic in England and Wales.
+    this dataset can be used for reproducing results from several studies that investigated the spatio-temporal spread of 1918-1919 influenza pandemic in England and Wales.
   - [Social Contact Data](http://www.socialcontactdata.org/): a website
     for sharing social contact data and data analysis methods between